Britt117/CSD_Casa/README.md

 -One bread board
 -15 male to male wires

-Note on the sound sensor
+Note about the sound sensor:
 -Turn the senstivity calibrater counter clock wise till the led2 on the sound sensor turns off, leaving only the led1 on.
 This makes the sound sensor active high.

 Librarys needed: